Tutorial: Investigate risky users

 What's the risk to other assets in your organization?

 Select the Lateral movement paths tab to understand which paths an attacker can use to gain control of other assets in your organization.
-For example, even if the user you are investigating has a non-sensitive account, an attacker can use connections to the account to discover and attempt to compromise sensitive accounts in your network.
+For example, even if the user you're investigating has a non-sensitive account, an attacker can use connections to the account to discover and attempt to compromise sensitive accounts in your network.
 For more information, see Use Lateral Movement Paths.

 It is important to remember that while the User page provides information for devices, resources, and accounts across all activities, the investigation priority score is the sum of all risky activities and alerts over the last 7 days.